henok-401-javascript/lab-18-socket.io/README.md

 #### How to initialize/run your application (where applicable)

-- We have to make sure that we have three servers open,once we have that we can easly check how the socket.io works.
+- We have to make sure that we have three servers to open,once we have that we can easly check how the socket.io works.